jonthegeek/stbl/tests/testthat/_snaps/stabilize_chr.md

     Condition
       Error:
-      ! `given` must match the regex pattern "a" x Some values do not match.
+      ! `given` must match the regex pattern "a" x Some values fail the check.
       * Locations: 4
       * Values: plum
-      `given` must not match the regex pattern "b" x Some values match.
+      `given` must not match the regex pattern "b" x Some values fail the check.
       * Locations: 2 and 3
       * Values: banana and boat